Jubilation and gunfire as Syrians celebrate the end of the Assad family's half-century rule

 The rebels are led by the Hayat Tahrir al-Sham group, or HTS, which has its origins in al-Qaida and is considered a terrorist organization by the United States and the United Nations.

-Its leader, al-Golani, has sought to remake the group’s image and says he is committed to a Syria that will serve all its citizens, including sizable religious and ethnic minorities..
+Its leader, al-Golani, has sought to recast the group as a moderate and tolerant force.
 HTS set up a “salvation government” in 2017 to administer a large region in northwestern Syria under its control.

 “Golani has made history and sparked hope among millions of Syrians," said Dareen Khalifa, a senior adviser with the International Crisis Group and an expert on Syrian groups.
 "But he and the rebels now face a formidable challenge ahead.
 One can only hope they rise to the occasion.”